How To Start An Art Business In 10 Simple Steps

 Take the time to answer the emails you receive from fans of your art.
 Likewise, go above and beyond to give them whatever they need from you:

-You never know when a person who has been following your art for years will take the step and invest in your art.
+You never know when a person who has been following you for years will invest in your art.

 Furthermore, you don’t know who that person will recommend your art to – yes, I’m talking about the domino effect here!